Switching from conda to pixi

 Option 2: pixi shell (activate the environment)

-If you prefer an interactive session where tools are available directly on your $PATH, use pixi shell.
+If you prefer an interactive session where tools are available on your $PATH, use pixi shell.
 This is the pixi equivalent of conda activate:

 # Enter the environment (similar to `conda activate`)